Jesus: Comparative structure and content

-Matthew, Mark, and Luke are known as the Synoptic Gospels, from the Greek σύν ('together') and ὄψις ('view'), because they are similar in content, narrative arrangement, language and paragraph structure, and one can easily set them next to each other and synoptically compare what is in them.
+Matthew, Mark, and Luke are known as the Synoptic Gospels, from the Greek σύν ('together') and ὄψις ('view'), because they are similar in content, narrative arrangement, language, and paragraph structure, and can readily be set side by side for synoptic comparison.
 Scholars generally agree that it is impossible to find any direct literary relationship between the Synoptic Gospels and the Gospel of John.
-Many events (e.g., Jesus's baptism, transfiguration, crucifixion and interactions with his apostles) appear in the Synoptic Gospels, but incidents such as the transfiguration and Jesus's exorcising demons do not appear in John, which also differs on other matters, such as the cleansing of the Temple.
+Many events—such as Jesus's baptism, crucifixion, and interactions with his apostles—appear in the Synoptic Gospels, but incidents such as the transfiguration and Jesus's exorcising demons do not appear in John, which also differs on other matters, such as the cleansing of the Temple.

 The Synoptics emphasize different aspects of Jesus.
 In Mark, Jesus is the Son of God whose mighty works demonstrate the presence of God's Kingdom.
-He is a tireless wonder worker, the servant of both God and man.
-This short gospel records a few of Jesus's words or teachings.
-The Gospel of Matthew emphasizes that Jesus is the fulfilment of God's will as revealed in the Old Testament, and the Lord of the Church.
-He is the "Son of David", a "king", and the Messiah.
+He is portrayed as a tireless wonder worker and the servant of both God and humanity.
+This short gospel records relatively few of Jesus's words or extended teachings.
+The Gospel of Matthew emphasizes that Jesus is the fulfilment of God's will as revealed in the Old Testament and the Lord of the Church.
+He is presented as the "Son of David", a "king", and the Messiah.
 Luke presents Jesus as the divine-human saviour who shows compassion to the needy.
-He is the friend of sinners and outcasts, and came to seek and save the lost.
+He is depicted as the friend of sinners and outcasts, who came to seek and save the lost.
 This gospel includes well-known parables, such as the Good Samaritan and the Prodigal Son.

 The prologue to the Gospel of John identifies Jesus as an incarnation of the divine Word (Logos).
-As the Word, Jesus was eternally present with God, active in all creation, and the source of humanity's moral and spiritual nature.
-Jesus is not only greater than any past human prophet but greater than any prophet could be.
-He not only speaks God's Word; he is God's Word.
-In the Gospel of John, Jesus reveals his divine role publicly.
-Here he is the Bread of Life, the Light of the World, the True Vine, and more.
+As the Word, Jesus is described as eternally present with God, active in all creation, and the source of humanity's moral and spiritual nature.
+In this gospel, Jesus is portrayed as not only greater than any past human prophet but greater than any prophet could be: he not only speaks God's Word; he is God's Word.
+In the Gospel of John, Jesus reveals his divine role publicly and is depicted as the Bread of Life, the Light of the World, the True Vine, and more.

-The authors of the New Testament generally showed little interest in an absolute chronology of Jesus or in synchronizing the episodes of his life with the secular history of the age.
-As stated in John 21:25, the Gospels do not claim to provide an exhaustive list of the events of Jesus's life.
+The authors of the New Testament generally showed little interest in establishing an absolute chronology of Jesus's life or in synchronizing the episodes of his life with the secular history of the age.
+As stated in John 21:25, the gospels do not claim to provide an exhaustive list of the events of Jesus's life.
 The accounts were primarily written as theological documents in the context of early Christianity, with timelines as a secondary consideration.
-The Gospels devote about one third of their text to the last week of Jesus's life in Jerusalem, referred to as the Passion.
-They do not provide enough details to satisfy the demands of modern historians regarding exact dates, but it is possible to draw from them a general picture of Jesus's life story.
+The gospels devote about one third of their text to the last week of Jesus's life in Jerusalem, referred to as the Passion.
+They do not provide enough detail to satisfy the demands of modern historians regarding exact dates, but it is possible to draw from them a general picture of Jesus's life story.